1. Don’t wait for your partner to drag you to the doctor

 “Men are like cars, as we age we will unfortunately be in the shop more often,” Dhir said.
 Aging is a risk factor for many conditions, including weight gain as one’s metabolism slows, and brain atrophy.
 The bones become more fragile, and the risk of cancer increases exponentially — half of cancers develop in people over 65.
 Get screened for various conditions, and depending on the results, you may have to go for checkups a few times a year.
 “Some men will require specialists as they age for routine preventative screening for conditions like colon cancer; or they may need a cardiologist for a stress test,” Dhir added.

-“I like to screen for hypogonadism in any aged male who presents with symptoms of Low T,” Dhir said.
-Symptoms include chronic fatigue, significant weight gain, he noted.
+“I like to screen for low testosterone, or hypogonadism, in any aged male who presents with symptoms of Low T,” Dhir said.
+Symptoms include chronic fatigue, low libido or sex drive, troubles getting or keeping an erection, or significant weight gain, he noted.
 All men with these types of symptoms should get a proper workup, he added, “as hormone optimization can be quite beneficial for men in the long term.”
-Newer evidence shows that keeping optimal hormone levels over long periods of time can help prevent many chronic diseases like heart disease and diabetes, Dhir explained.
+Newer evidence shows that keeping optimal testosterone levels over long periods of time can help prevent many chronic diseases like heart disease and diabetes, Dhir explained.
 Biting your nails and other symptoms may be signs of these and more health problems.